Fourier transform and expanding maps on Cantor sets: Introduction

-Total non-linearity assumption goes back to the uniform non-integrability properties of the unstable and stable foliations of Anosov flows and their symbolic properties, see for example Dolgopyat's works \cite{Dolgopyat1,Dolgopyat}.
-Since $T$ is real analytic, total non-linearity is equivalent to the \textit{Non-Local Integrability} (NLI) of the distortion function $\tau$ (see Remark \ref{rmk:NLI} below or \cite{Naud} for the definition), which is proved in Avila, Gou\"ezel and Yoccoz \cite[Proposition 7.5]{AGY}, and see Remark \ref{rmk:NLI} below for more details.
-This equivalence goes back to the notion of \textit{Anosov alternative} by Dolgopyat \cite{Dolgopyat}, see also Magee, Oh, Winter \cite{MOW} for discussion and references there-in.
-In \cite{Naud}, Naud also established NLI for examples arising from quadratic Julia sets and for limit sets of Schottky groups, and that our result applies for example to the equilibrium measures realising the Hausdorff dimension of $K$.
-We also highlight the work of Hochman and Shmerkin \cite{HochmanShmerkin}, where using spectral properties of the scenery flow they proved the normality of orbits of $\{n^k x\}_{k \in \N}$ for natural numbers $n \geq 2$ was established for $\mu$ almost every $x$ under total non-linearity.
+In the language of iterated function systems, Theorem \ref{thm:nonlinear}(2) means that any Gibbs self-conformal measure in the sense of \cite{PRKS} for totally non-linear analytic IFS with self-conformal set $K$ has polynomial Fourier decay.
+This setting was also considered by Hochman and Shmerkin \cite{HochmanShmerkin}, where using spectral properties of the scenery flow they proved the normality of orbits of $\{n^k x\}_{k \in \N}$ for natural numbers $n \geq 2$ was established for $\mu$ almost every $x$ under total non-linearity for analytic IFSs.
 Theorem \ref{thm:nonlinear}, thanks to the Davenport-Erd\"os-LeVeque criterion for equidistribution \cite{DEL} gives the equidistribution for $\{s_k x\}_{k \in \N}$ at $\mu$ almost every $x$ for any strictly in increasing sequence $s_k \to \infty$.
 It would be interesting to see if there is connection between our result and their methods.

-Total non-linearity is related to the notion of $\tau$ being \textit{non-lattice}: $\tau$ is called \textit{non-lattice} if there does not exist $L : I \to m\Z$ for some $m > 0$ and $g \in C^1(I)$ such that $\tau$ satisfies the cohomological equation